MajidMehrnia/DataCenter-Cooling-System/README.md

 # Advanced Data Center Design and Simulation
 <tr>
     <td class="text-column" width=1200>This project provides a framework for modeling and analyzing data center systems with a focus on thermal management and mechanical system performance.
+Cooling system is based on dry coolers.
  </td>
  </tr>